The Wiz (film): Plot

-Finally reaching the Emerald City, the quartet are granted an audience with the Wiz, who appears as a giant fire-breathing metallic head.
+Finally reaching the Emerald City - depicted as a rendition of the World Trade Center plaza, the quartet are granted an audience with the Wiz, who appears as a giant fire-breathing metallic head.
 He proclaims that he will only grant their wishes on the condition that they kill Evermean's sister, Evillene, the Wicked Witch of the West, who runs a sweatshop in Oz's underground sewers.
 Before they can reach her domain, Evillene learns of their quest to kill her and sends out her army of Flying Monkeys to capture them.
 As revenge on Dorothy for killing her sister, she dismembers the Scarecrow, flattens the Tin Man, and hangs the Lion up by his tail to make Dorothy give her the shoes.
 When she threatens to throw Toto into a fiery cauldron, Dorothy nearly gives in until the Scarecrow hints to her to activate a fire sprinkler switch.
 The sprinklers put out the fire and melt Evillene.
 With Evillene dead, her spells lose their power, resulting in the freedom of all her sweatshop workers and prisoners.

 The Monkeys give Dorothy and her friends a ride back to the Emerald City.
 Upon going in the back entrance, they discover that the Wiz is actually Herman Smith, a washed-up politician from Atlantic City who came to Oz by accident in a hot air balloon.
 The Scarecrow, Tin Man, and Lion are distraught that they will never receive their brain, heart, and courage, but Dorothy makes them realize that they already have had these things all along even as she fears she will never find her own way home.
 Glinda, the Good Witch of the South, appears and implores her to use the magic of the slippers.
 After thanking Glinda and saying goodbye to her friends, she reminisces about home.
 She clicks her heels together three times and discovers that she is back near home with Toto in her arms.